Registration is now closed. Registration for the October 2014 examination will open on 1 April 2014.

 Studying CITF® will enable you to understand:

-- an introduction to trade terms and Incoterms 2010
+- An introduction to trade terms and Incoterms®

-- the nature of financial, commercial and transport documents used in international trade
+- The nature of financial, commercial and transport documents used in international trade Risk and mitigation including foreign exchange

 - CITF® is an international qualification and comprises one mandatory unit

-- Upon successful completion of CITF® you can use the designation ‘CITF’’ after your name
+- Upon successful completion of CITF® the student can use the designation ‘CITF’’ after their name

 - Comprehensive distance-learning support is provided